BEST Slovakia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Slovakia - Cruise Critic

 Explore North America with American Queen Voyages and enjoy up to 20% Early Booking Savings on select voyages in 2023.
 Plus, pay-in-full at the time of reservation and receive an additional 5% Advance Payment Savings.
 To book, call (833) 992-2466.
 Offer ends January 1, 2023.Read More

-Popular Slovakia cruises often sail to Passau, Belgrade, Esztergom, Vidin and Linz (Salzburg) during their cruise itinerary.
-Slovakia cruises could leave from Amsterdam, Budapest, Paris, Vienna and Munich.
-Most commonly, Slovakia cruises sail for 6-9 Days days.
+Popular Slovakia cruises often sail to Budapest, Vienna, Bratislava, Linz (Salzburg) and Miltenberg during their cruise itinerary.
+Slovakia cruises could leave from Budapest, Passau, Prague and Munich.
+Most commonly, Slovakia cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.